As a Worcester student you have a range of options to study abroad on exchange at one of our international partner universities.

 I have a disability or access University of Worcester support services, am I still able to participate?

-If you access university services or support, you will want to discuss this early in the process with the International Mobility Coordinator.
-You should also indicate it on your application to ensure everything can be put in place before your departure.
+If you access university services or support, you will want to discuss this early in the process with the International Mobility Team and indicate it on your application to ensure everything can be put in place before your departure.

 While you are abroad you will be covered by the University of Worcester’s travel insurance policy, which also includes emergency medical and dental coverage.
 You will need your own health insurance for routine appointments or prescriptions.
 You will also need your own travel insurance if you are travelling in countries that are not your host country or for a long duration before or after your study period.